michael-ouyang-projects/Intelligent-Trash-Can/README.md

 * which python

 	```
-	// should show something like this.
+	// Should see something like this.
-	/home/{your-normal-user}/miniconda3/bin/python
+	/home/{your-non-root-user}/miniconda3/bin/python
 	```

 * conda update conda
 * pip install --upgrade pip <br/>

-#### install tensorflow (Run as normal user if you install miniconda3 as normal user)
+#### install tensorflow (Run as non-root user if you install miniconda3 as non-root user)

 * pip install numpy tensorflow <br/>

-	*// [Check that if you are correctly install those package]*
+	*// [Check if those package were correctly installed]*
 * pip list | egrep '(numpy|tensorflow)'

 	```
-	// should show something like this.
+	// should see something like this.
 	numpy        1.14.3
 	tensorflow   1.8.0
 	```

+	*// [Clone tensorflow's models]*
 * sudo apt-get install git
 * mkdir ~/tensorflow
 * cd ~/tensorflow
 * git clone https://github.com/tensorflow/models.git <br/>

-	*// [Check that if you can create tensorflow's models correctly]*
+	*// [Check that if you can use tensorflow's models correctly]*
 * python ~/tensorflow/models/tutorials/image/imagenet/classify_image.py

 	```